Collatz example

 is odd, multiply it by 3 and add 1 - repeat this process, and you will eventually reach 1.

-The program is implemented in rust, and compiles to the RISC Zero ZkVM.
+The program is implemented in Rust, and compiles to the RISC Zero zkVM.

 Compiling the program

 To compile the program, you will need to have the RISC Zero toolchain installed.
+Follow the official instructions to get the most up-to-date information.

 .